H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 The background store provides a place where items that have passed initial screening can accumulate, interact, and be revisited.
 It allows the system to recognize patterns and decide which material is worth elevating to more central storage, while keeping the process structured and inspectable.
 Later chapters build on this foundation to describe how the most selective layer is defined and how the two parallel paths differ in what they ultimately retain.

-## 3.8 25 Temporal Toroidal Semaphore Structure
+## 3.8 26-temporal-toroidal-semaphore-structure.md

-# 25. Temporal, Toroidal, and Semaphore Structure of Conscious Processing
+# 26. Temporal, Toroidal, and Semaphore Structure of Conscious Processing

 This chapter examines three complementary structural views of the processes described in Part IV.
 The same components and paths can be seen in terms of how they unfold over time, how they cycle through recurrent phases, and how internal signals and gates regulate their activity.
 Together, these views help explain why the design behaves as it does under different conditions.